Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Introduction

 \section{Introduction}

-Smoothing or trend estimation is an important statistical method to investigate characteristics of the data, and such methods have been applied in various scientific fields such as astronomical spectroscopy \citep[e.g.][]{politsch2020trend}, biometrics \citep[e.g.][]{faulkner2020horseshoe}, bioinformatics \citep[e.g.][]{eilers2005quantile}, economics \citep[e.g.][]{yamada2021trend} and environmetrics \citep[e.g.][]{brantley2020baseline} among others.
-For estimating underlying trend, the $\ell_1$ trend filtering \citep{kim2009ell_1,tibshirani2014adaptive} is known to be a powerful tool that can flexibly capture local abrupt changes in trend, compared with spline methods.
+Smoothing or trend estimation is an important statistical method to investigate characteristics of data, and such methods have been applied in various scientific fields such as astronomical spectroscopy \citep[e.g.][]{politsch2020trend}, biometrics \citep[e.g.][]{faulkner2020horseshoe}, bioinformatics \citep[e.g.][]{eilers2005quantile}, economics \citep[e.g.][]{yamada2022trend} and environmetrics \citep[e.g.][]{brantley2020baseline} among others.
+For estimating underlying trends, the $\ell_1$ trend filtering \citep{kim2009ell_1,tibshirani2014adaptive} is known to be a powerful tool that can flexibly capture local abrupt changes in trends, compared with spline methods.
 The $\ell_1$ trend filtering is known to be a special case of the generalized lasso proposed by \cite{tibshirani2011solution}.
-Furthermore, fast and efficient optimization algorithms for trend filtering were also proposed \citep[e.g.][]{ramdas2016fast}.
+Furthermore, fast and efficient optimization algorithms for trend filtering have also been proposed \citep[e.g.][]{ramdas2016fast}.
 Due to such advantages in terms of flexibility and computation, extensions of the original trend filtering to spatial data \citep{wang2015trend} and functional data \citep{wakayama2021locally,wakayama2022functional} have been considered.
-However, most of the existing studies focused on estimating mean trends under homogeneous variance structure, and these methods may not work well in the presence of outliers or data with heterogeneous variance.
-In addition, we are often interested in estimating quantiles rather than means.
-Recently, \cite{brantley2020baseline} proposed the quantile version of trend filtering (QTF) by adding an $\ell_1$ penalization to the well-known check loss function, but the literature on quantile trend filtering is still scarce.
+However, the majority of existing studies focus on estimating mean trends with a homogeneous variance structure, and these methods may not work well in the presence of outliers or data with heterogeneous variance.
+Additionally, we are often interested in estimating quantiles rather than means.
+Recently, \cite{brantley2020baseline} proposed a quantile version of trend filtering (QTF) by adding a $\ell_1$ penalization to the well-known check loss function, but the literature on quantile trend filtering remains scarce.